-In order to be eligible to participate in the contest you must meet the following General Requirements and Essay Category Requirements.
+In order to participate in the contest, you must meet both the general requirements and essay category requirements.

 |Words||1500 to 3000 (excluding footnotes and any graphics) as PDF or word document|